isomerpages/scamshield/_scamshield-app/IOS App/How it works.md

 description: ""
 third_nav_title: IOS App
 ---
+### Set up Scamshield iOS to block scam calls and SMSes

+---

 #### How can I tell if ScamShield is working on my iOS phone?

 <img style="width:90%" alt="<An SMS that is filtered by ScamShield>" src="/images/ios%20filter.png">